POptUS/POptUS/docs/logging.rst

     [Method] message 2
     [Model] ERROR - message e

-which we imagine was produced by a model and a method code each logging different types of messages to the file.
+which we imagine was produced by a Model and a Method code, both logging different types of messages to the file.
 The command

 .. code:: console